Interrogation (1982 film): Plot

 Set in 1951, the film centres around Tonia, a cabaret singer in Stalinist Poland.
 One evening after she performs for soldiers, she quarrels with her husband who she feels has been too friendly with her best friend.
-Frustrated, she accepts and invitation from two strangers to go out for a drink.
+Frustrated, she accepts an invitation from two strangers to go out for a drink.
 The two men then proceed to intentionally get her drunk.
 They say they will take her home by car, but instead, she is driven to a political military prison to be arrested, imprisoned and interrogated, without being told why.

 Over the course of several years, she is humiliated and bullied by prison officials with the intention of forcing her to sign false confessions.
 After refusing to sign a false confession which denounces a friend, she is taken to the shower block in the basement and placed in a tiny barred cell.
 The water is turned on and the room slowly floods.
 She is released at the last moment and told to sign the confession form again, but again refuses.
 Another episode sees her interrogators stage a scene where a man is supposedly executed for refusing to confess.
 They then confront Tonia and threaten to shoot her as well is she continues to refuse.
 She doesn't relent, and appears to accept death.
 In the commotion that follows, she realises that the man was still alive.
 He was an actor, and her interrogator's charade is revealed.

 After continually demanding to see her husband, he is finally allowed to visit.
 Before seeing Tonia, he is told by the officials of the infidelities she had been forced to reveal.
 In their brief encounter he confronts Tonia about these infidelities and demands an explanation from her.
 When she remains silent, he renounces her and tells her that he does not want to see her again.
 Immediately following this, she unsuccessfully attempts suicide.
 While recovering in the prison's hospital, one of her interrogators takes an interest in her recovery.
 She repeatedly tells him of the absurdity of the system in which he believes and he seems sympathetic to her situation.
 The two form a brief romantic relationship, and after a single sexual encounter, she becomes pregnant by him.
 Like other female inmates, she is forced to give up her child for adoption soon after she gives birth.
 Later, the father of the child meets with Tonia to inform her that he has secured her release.
 He also gives her instructions on how to reclaim their child.
 He then commits suicide.

 After being released, Tonia visits the orphanage where her daughter had been living.
 The girl, now a toddler, does not recognise her mother.
 Tonia and her daughter leave the orphanage together and make their way towards her husband's home.
 Her daughter appears to recognise the place and rushes ahead, calling out "father".
 This suggests that her husband had been raising the child in her stead.